-Looking to get a little garden therapy in these winter months takes creativity, but that is not a quality that is lacking from our guests today, John Gillespie & Christina Symons authors of Sow Simple: 100+ Green and Easy Projects to Make Your Garden Awesome (Harbour Publishing).
-These ice candles are a simple project that will gleefully help to decorate your home and garden this winter.
+Looking to get a little garden therapy in these winter months takes creativity, but that is not a quality that is lacking from our guests today, John Gillespie & Christina Symons, authors of Sow Simple: 100+ Green and Easy Projects to Make Your Garden Awesome (Harbour Publishing).
+These frozen garden candles are a simple project that will gleefully help to decorate your home and garden this winter.

 Make these cool garden-inspired candles to light the way to your next wintertime party.
 They take just minutes to make (plus freezing time), and are guaranteed to set a warm glow on a chilly holiday evening.

-- A pair of containers, one large, and one small, sized to fit the height of your candleholder as well as the width and height of your candle.
-We used a 2-quart (2-litre) plastic milk carton, a large yogourt container and a plastic condiment bottle.
+- A pair of containers, one large, and one small, sized to fit the height of your candle holder as well as the width and height of your candle.
+We used a 2-quart (2-liter) plastic milk carton, a large yogurt container and a plastic condiment bottle.

 - Gorgeous garden greenery, rosehips, berries and seed heads